nityansuman/30-days-of-code/README.md

 - [Learn C++ Basics - Tutorials Point](https://www.tutorialspoint.com/cplusplus/index.htm)

-**Note**: One of the above resources if done perfectly are enough but personally I would recommend to combine the `Python for Everybody Specialization - Coursera` along with one the resorces from either `Tutorials Point` or `W3 School` specially for data sciences.
+**Note**: One of the above resources if done perfectly are enough but personally I would recommend to combine the `Python for Everybody Specialization - Coursera` along with the other resource from either `Tutorials Point` or `W3 School` specially for data sciences.

 ## Repository Context